 NOTE: To gain University Entrance students must attain 10 literacy credits (5 in reading and 5 in writing).
 These can be achieved across a range of subjects.
 Some students may need two years to achieve this (year 12 and 13)

-Classes will be banded according to level 1 assessment results
+Classes will be banded according to Level 1 assessment results and teacher recommendations

 Students will complete a course that covers a selection of the following learning areas: